Buying your first home is a huge step, but tax deductions available to you as a homeowner can reduce your tax bill.

-Buying a home is a huge step.
-You begin building equity in an investment instead of paying rent.
+Buying a home is when you begin building equity in an investment instead of paying rent.
 And Uncle Sam is there to help ease the pain of high mortgage payments.
-The deductions now available to you as a homeowner will reduce your tax bill substantially.
+The tax deductions now available to you as a homeowner will reduce your tax bill substantially.

 If you have been claiming the standard deduction up until now, the extra write-offs from owning a home almost certainly will make you an itemizer.
 Suddenly, the state taxes you pay and your charitable donations will earn you tax-saving deductions, too.
 So make sure you know about all these breaks that may now be available to you: